 4. Unexplained or Inconsistent Employment Gaps

 Some people take a gap year between college and starting their careers to get some life or travel experience.
-If there’s a long gap a few years into their working history, and when asked, the story changes each time, be wary.
+If there’s a long gap a few years into their working history, and when asked, the story changes each time, be wary that can be a bad hire red flag.
 What prompted the gaps, and why does the answer fluctuate?
 What is the person hiding – and what else might they be untruthful about?
 If the gaps were the direct result of being let go from a previous employer, that could be a warning sign.